Ern-st/dt-helm-charts/charts/tenant-base/docs/deployment.md

 kubectl create -f <application-name>-tls-secret.yaml
 ```
 If you have filled in all the information correctly and applied it on the cluster, you should be able to access your pod on `https://podinfo.teamdt.net/dashboard`.

+## ImagePullSecret
+The name of a secret containing credentials for the container registry in which your container image is stored.
+For the sandbox-dev environment this secret is called `registry-token`.